leontoeides/indicium/README.md

 ```

 Search only supports exact keyword matches and does not use fuzzy matching.
-Consider providing the `autocomplete` feature to your users as the ergonomic
+Consider providing the `autocomplete` feature to your users as an ergonomic
 alternative to fuzzy matching.

 ## 4. Autocompletion